Knotweed season has passed, but here’s a great way to use the sweetened puree of the shoots I mentioned a while ago.

 - Pinch of kosher salt

-- For the knotweed custard filling, whisk the knotweed puree with the eggs, then pour into the pre-baked tart shells and cook at 325 until just set, about 10-15 minutes depending on size.
+- Whisk the knotweed puree with the eggs, then pour into the pre-baked tart shells and cook at 325 until just set, about 10-15 minutes depending on size.
 Remove the tarts and chill.

 - To serve the tarts, Pipe some of the mousse onto each tart, then garnish with fresh sweet herbs like mint, flowers and berries of your choice, and serve immediately.